 In a nutshell, as they say, I work with you holistically as whole person including your body.
 This does not mean touch or anything like that.
 I am able to work using my own body and observation of movement etc. to inform my work with you.
 This might mean working with you to raise awareness of how you might be holding you body or body parts for example.
 There are many ways of working.
 The most important aspect of my work is to establish a professional yet therapeutic relationship with you.
 For greater explanation, please see the next page.

-I have received training in Developmental Somatic Psychotherapy with Dr Ruella Frank (2011-13) in NYC.
-In short, this is a gestalt framed psychotherapy with a focus on six fundamental movement patterns and how they structure our neurological emotional and mental functioning from new born right through to adulthood and beyond.
+In a nutshell, this is a gestalt framed psychotherapy with a focus on six fundamental movement patterns and how they structure our neurological emotional and mental functioning from new born right through to adulthood and beyond.

 "Developmental Somatic Psychotherapy, developed by Ruella Frank, Ph.D., is a relational and movement-oriented psychotherapy within a contemporary gestalt therapy framework.